n0x-L/Leesons-Modding-Instructions/guide.md

 Now choose “Reboot”; once complete you should see the Google apps on the phone.

-Now set up phone with bogus Google account
+**Set up phone with bogus Google account**

 Results:
 -Started downloading Google Play Store
--Email from Google Community Team saying my account comes with access to Google products, apps, and services -Started downloading Google Calendar
+-Email from Google Community Team saying my account comes with access to Google products, apps, and services
+-Started downloading Google Calendar
 -When installing my app (adb install -g myapp.apk) for the first time it asked if I wanted to send the app for scanning, obviously I said NO)

+Note: To remove GApps, flash userdata.img then cache.img

 ## Adding Log Lines to the Phone